 2018 Market Trends

-- The catastrophic damage from hurricanes Harvey, Irma and Maria in 2017 caused an estimated $92 billion in damage, and led many experts to believe that insurance carriers would begin to raise rates for property insurance and other lines of coverage throughout 2018 and 2019.
+- The catastrophic damage from hurricanes Harvey, Irma and Maria in 2017 caused an estimated $92 billion in damage, and led many specialists to believe that insurance carriers would begin to raise rates for property insurance and other lines of coverage throughout 2018 and 2019.

 - Large property losses continue to be an area of concern for insurance carriers—especially after the extensive damage from the California wildfires and wind damage along the east coast in 2018.

-Experts estimate disasters caused nearly $80 bullion in insured losses in 2018.
+Specialists estimate disasters caused nearly $80 bullion in insured losses in 2018.
 However, carriers were able to use $760 billion in excess capital to essentially stabilize the market.

 - Social campaigns, such as the #MeToo movement, have changed how workforces and the general public approach harassment.